 Welcome to our Eco Page

-We have 12 Eco Warriors, 2 children from each class, they are assisted by Mrs Lowings our Eco Co-ordinator.
-The Eco Warriors meet regularly to discuss ways of improving our school and school grounds.
-They involve the whole school by giving class and whole school assemblies.
-This develops the children's knowledge and understanding of how they can make a difference to their environment.
+This year the whole school, staff and children alike, will all be working as Eco Warriors.
+Our regular volunteer Mrs Harley will work with small groups of children each week.
+Mrs Harley and whole school assemblies will help to develop the children's knowledge and understanding of how they can make a difference to their environment.
 We follow the principles of the Eco Schools programme - please read about the exciting ways we are looking after our school and the wildlife within our grounds.

 Bio diversity is a topic that affects us all - insects, mammals, reptiles, trees and birds.
 All species, including humans, require a basic range of resources to keep them alive and healthy.
 We have a wonderful wildlife area with a pond, bug hotels, hedgehog shelters, bird boxes and feeders.